Capuchin Day Centre

 for homeless people

-Fr.
-Kevin Kiernan OFM Cap
+Father Kevin Kiernan OFM Cap – Capuchin Director

 Founded in 1969 by Capuchin friar, Brother Kevin Crowley, and inspired by the spirit of St Francis Assisi, the Centre was set up to ‘relieve the hardship endured by homeless people.